-Nepotism does frustrate you; for every actor, it becomes frustrating.
-Star kids have an advantage in the sense they get multiple opportunities to show their skill.
+Nepotism in Bollywood: Star kids have an advantage; they get multiple opportunities to show their skill.
 Anisa Butt on nepotism in Bollywood.

 By Martin D’Souza | Opening Doorz Editorial | August 21, 2018